Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

 }
 ```

-2) enqueue the method of the promise chain in exports.up method in migration.js
+2) Enqueue the method of the promise chain in exports.up method in migration.js
 ```javascript
 return Promise.resolve()
        .then(...)